Fody/Fody/README.md

 The below addins are no longer maintained.
 Raise an issue in the specific project if you would like to take ownership.

+  * [ArraySlice](https://github.com/Codealike/arrayslice) ArraySlice allows to build shared memory array views without performance impact.
+It uses IL manipulation to achieve the fastest implementation.
+  * [Cilador](https://github.com/rileywhite/Cilador) Write your own [mixins](https://en.wikipedia.org/wiki/Mixin) in C# for code reuse without inheritance.
   * [JetBrainsAnnotations](https://github.com/Fody/JetBrainsAnnotations) Leverage JetBrains Annotations without the need for JetBrainsAnnotations.dll.
+  * [Mixins](https://bitbucket.org/skwasiborski/mixins.fody/wiki/Home) A mixin is a class that provides a certain functionality to be inherited or just reused by a subclass.
+  * [NameOf](https://github.com/NickStrupat/NameOf) Provides strongly typed access to a compile-time string representing the name of a variable, field, property, method, event, enum value, or type.
+  * [RemoveReference](https://github.com/icnocop/RemoveReference.Fody) Facilitates removing references in a compiled assembly during a build.
   * [Scalpel](https://github.com/Fody/Scalpel) Strips tests from an assembly.
+  * [Seal](https://github.com/kamil-mrzyglod/Seal) mark all non-virtual(abstract, non-sealed) types as sealed by default.
   * [Stiletto](https://github.com/benjamin-bader/stiletto) Compile-time static analysis and optimization for the Stiletto IoC library.
   * [Stamp](https://github.com/Fody/Stamp) Stamps an assembly with git data.